DynaConF: Dynamic Forecasting of Non-Stationary Time Series: Experiments

 \paragraph{Results}

 The results on synthetic data are shown in Table~\ref{tab:synthetic}.
-For univariate data, our full model (DynaConF) outperforms its ablated counterpart (StatiConF) by 2.0\% -- 12.3\%, validating the importance of our dynamic adaptation to non-starionary effects.
-DynaConF -- PP is also superior to all univariate baselines, with its closest competitor DeepAR -- 10 behind by an average of 6.1\%.
+For univariate data, our full model (DynaConF) outperforms its ablated counterpart (StatiConF) consistently across datasets and encoders, validating the importance of our dynamic adaptation to non-stationary effects.
+DynaConF--PP is also superior to all univariate baselines, with its closest competitor DeepAR--10 behind by an average of 5.6\% (CRPS).
 Furthermore, we note that our model with the pointwise encoder tends to outperform the MLP encoder, both for the ablated and full model.
 For multivariate data we observe similar trends.
-Here, our full model (DynaConF -- PP) performs 24.3\% (CRPS) / 33.8\% ($\textrm{CRPS}_{\Sigma}$) better than the ablated model with static conditional distribution (StatiConF -- PP) and 22.6\% (CRPS) / 31.0\% ($\textrm{CRPS}_{\Sigma}$) better than the best-performing baseline (DeepVAR -- 160).
-As before, pointwise encoders tend to perform better than MLP encoders.
-Since for synthetic data we also have access to the ground-truth models, we include the corresponding scores as a reference and upper bound in terms of performance.
+Here, our full model (DynaConF--PP) performs 24.3\% (CRPS) better than the ablated model (StatiConF--PP) and 22.6\% (CRPS) better than the best-performing baseline (DeepVAR--160).
+Since for synthetic data we also have access to the ground-truth models, we include the corresponding scores as references and upper bounds in terms of performance.

-Figure~\ref{fig:latent} shows qualitative results of our model on AR(1) -- Flip/Sin/Dynamic.
-Note that because the encoder in our model is non-linear, the inferred $\V\phi_t$ does not necessarily correspond to the original parameter.
-However, we can clearly see how it differs for Sin (continuous changes) vs Flip/Dynamic (discrete jumps) and how it tracks the ground-truth up to scale/sign.
+Figure~\ref{fig:latent} shows qualitative results of our model on AR(1)--Flip/Sin/Dynamic.
+Note that because the encoder in our model is non-linear, the encoding $\V{z}_t$ that is combined with $\V\phi_t$ is not the same as $y_{t-1}$, so the inferred $\V\phi_t$ may not match the sign/scale of $w_t$, although the predictions based on $\V\phi_t$ and $\V{z}_t$ can still stay close to $y_t = w_t y_{t-1} + \epsilon_t$, e.g., if the signs of $\V{z}_t$ and $y_{t-1}$ are flipped, and the signs of $\V\phi_t$ and $w_t$ are also flipped.
+Nonetheless, we can clearly see how $\V\phi_t$ differs \emph{qualitatively} according to $w_t$: gradual changes (Figure~\ref{fig:latent_b}) vs. sudden jumps (Figure~\ref{fig:latent_a}~and~Figure~\ref{fig:latent_c}) as well as jumps to previous values (Figure~\ref{fig:latent_a}) vs. new values (Figure~\ref{fig:latent_c}).
+Furthermore, since our model only sees data for $t < 1000$ during training, it is remarkable that it can adapt to \emph{unseen} changes for $t \ge 1000$ (Figure~\ref{fig:latent_b}~and~Figure~\ref{fig:latent_c}).